MatthewKelsey/Swan/server/README.md

 ```
 touch .env
 ```
 5. The default location for your local database is mongodb://127.0.0.1:27017/.
+WIndows users are recommended to use mongodb://127.0.0.1:27017/ instead of mongodb://localhost:27017/.
 Paste this connection string as your MONGODB_CREDENTIALS variable.

 ```
 mongodb://127.0.0.1:27017/